WrittenGames/OpenIdUserBundle/README.md

 ==================

 The WGOpenIdUserBundle combines the FOSUserBundle with the FpOpenIdBundle.
-It can be pretty much dropped in and made work without much configuration.
+It can be pretty much dropped in and it works without much configuration.

 It provides 3rd party authentication via OpenID, and uses the user and group management provided by the FOSUserBundle.